 Contact the Tex Tech Experts for Your Medical Fabrics Needs Today

 Looking for quality fabrics for your medical application?
-Turn to the engineered textile experts at Tex Tech Industries!
+Turn to the textile experts at Tex Tech Industries!
 Equipped with over 100 years of experience, we have the knowledge and skill necessary to develop the appropriate products for nearly any application or industry, including non-implantable and hygiene-focused medical products.

 Medical treatment requires close contact between the patient and health workers.
 That’s why every product used in this industry must meet strict standards.
 Medical devices often require fabrics treated with a polymer coating to impart the necessary characteristics for proper form fit and function.